Kumasi: Economy

-The Ashanti Region accounted for 21% of total national output of Ghana in 2014, of which 48% was situated in the city of Kumasi alone.
+The Ashanti Region accounted for 21% of the total national output of Ghana in 2014, of which 48% was situated in the city of Kumasi alone.
 This makes the city an economic centre in the country.
 Much of the city's wealth is derived from being the middle point of many of Ghana's main roads, along with cacao farming in the hinterland.
 The main occupations in Kumasi are professional, such as services and manufacturing.

 Manufacturing

 Since the 1960s the city has been home to many businesses, big and small, contributing to the city's economic growth.
 In fact, two-thirds of all non-household businesses in Ashanti was in Kumasi.
 Kaase and Suame are known as heavily industrialized areas, being the home for many mechanic shops and businesses, such as Guinness Ghana Breweries and a Coca-Cola Bottling Company United branch.